peterhinch/micropython-async/v3/as_demos/monitor/README.md

 In general there are easier ways to debug synchronous code.
 However in the context of a monitored asynchronous application there may be a need to view the timing of synchronous code.
 Functions and methods may be monitored either in the declaration via a decorator or when called via a context manager.
+Timing markers may be inserted in code: a call to `monitor.trigger` will cause a Pico pin to pulse.

 ## 2.1 The mon_func decorator